yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/arrays/index.md

 <div class="try-it">
   <h2>Try It: Creating Arrays</h2>
-  <p>In a new Playground, create a variable that stores an array of at least 4 strings - you choose what the content is about.
+  <p>In a new repl.it file, create a variable that stores an array of at least 4 strings - you choose what the content is about.
 The variable name should describe the type of data those 4 strings hold.</p>
   <p>Write a series of <code class="try-it-code">print</code> statements: print out the first element, the last element, and then the second element.</p>
 </div>